ray-project/ray/doc/source/index.rst

 Check out :ref:`gentle-intro` to learn more about Ray and its ecosystem of libraries that enable things like distributed hyperparameter tuning, reinforcement learning, and distributed training.

-Ray provides Python and Java API.
+Ray provides Python, Java, and *Experimental* C++ API.
 And Ray uses Tasks (functions) and Actors (Classes) to allow you to parallelize your code.

 .. tabs::
   .. group-tab:: Python